 The police may advise you - or you may think it is less bother - to plead guilty.
 Don't take any decisions like that before you have had a chance to get reliable advice.
 These laws are still relatively new and have yet to be tested in the courts.
 The police might be trying it on.
 It is important that each case is looked at carefully for possible defences and defended in court if there are any.
 (See Dealing With The Police below).

-ASS is keeping a close watch on the use of the Criminal Law Act, so make sure they know about any arrests under it.
+CACTL, ASS and Release are keeping a close eye on the use of the Criminal Law Act, so make sure they know about any arrests under this law.

 Licensees